 The Karakoram also fall in the rain shadow of the Himalayas.
 This means that they receive far less rain and actually have 4 seasons.
 Whilst the Himalayas are getting monsoonal downpours in the summer, the Karakoram are clear and bright.
 You can’t miss them while backpacking in Pakistan.

-3. You Can Travel to Pakistan With My Personal Tour Company
+3. You Can Travel to Pakistan On A Tour

 While Pakistan is safe for independent travel, if you don’t have a lot of time or much experience travelling in off-beat countries, it can be a bit overwhelming.